Natr1x/neovim-config/README.md

 Stupidly I have not kept track on exactly what is needed but these include these are the ones I am currently aware of.

+- Any NerdFont (This will probably look awful if you do not have extra icons)
 - ripgrep (if you want live\_grep functionalit from telescope)
 - fzf (used to improve telescope functionality)
 - bat (used to improve telescope preview)